abarker/typped/doc/sphinx_docs/templates.rst

    Composite types in a language are types which are constructed from other types.
-The definition chains end with the primitive data types of language (much like the literals at the leaves of a parse tree).
+The definition chains end with the primitive data types of language (much like the literal tokens at the leaves of a parse tree).
 An example in C is the use of `typedef` to create a type `point` from a `struct` of two `int` values.
 In C++ classes create types whenever they are defined (or the template is instantiated, if it is templated).

    Composite types are a feature of the implemented language, so Typped does not directly handle them.
 In implementing this language feature using